Zach Iscol

-Zach Iscol (born August 18, 1978) is an American civil servant, non-profit executive, politician, and armed forces veteran who serves as Commissioner of New York City Emergency Management.
+Zachary Iscol (born August 18, 1978) is an American civil servant, non-profit executive, politician, and United States Marine veteran who serves as Commissioner of New York City Emergency Management.
 Iscol is a United States Marine veteran and was a Democratic candidate in the 2021 New York City Comptroller election.

 Early life and education

-Iscol was born in New York City, New York and grew up in Pound Ridge, New York, in wealth and privilege.
+Iscol was born in New York City, New York and grew up in Pound Ridge, New York, in an affluent family.
 He is Jewish.
 His father is a cellphone technology entrepreneur, and his mother is an educator.